 \subsection{Proof of Proposition~\ref{prop:makekernelsense} and Theorem~\ref{thm:nt-monot}.}

 \begingroup \theproposition{\ref{prop:makekernelsense}} \begin{proposition} Let $\I$ be any instance of vertex cover.
 Assume we break ties within the worst-bound rule for node selection by selecting a node with the largest depth.
 Consider a partial tree $\mathcal{TP}_S$ generated by strong-branching with the above version of worst-bound node selection rule.
 Let $N$ be a node of this tree that is not pruned.
-If $j \in I(\I,N)$ and we decide to branch on variable $x_j$ at node $N$ (using strong-branching), then \begin{enumerate} \item $\mathcal{TP}_S^B(\I) = \OPT(\I)$. \item After branching on $x_j$, we need to branch another $\mathcal{O}(n)$ times to find an integral optimal solution. \end{enumerate} \end{proposition} \endgroup
+If $j \in I(\I,N)$ and we decide to branch on variable $x_j$ at node $N$ (using strong-branching), then \begin{enumerate} \item $\mathcal{TP}_S^B(\I) = \OPT(\I)$. \item After branching on $x_j$, in at most $\mathcal{O}(n)$ further branchings the algorithm returns an integral optimal solution. \end{enumerate} \end{proposition} \endgroup

 \begin{proof} We begin by proving property 1.
 Suppose for sake of contradiction, there exists an open node $N'$ in $\mathcal{TP}_S^B(\I)$ with optimal objective value less than $ \OPT(\I)$.
 It follows from the worst-bound rule and Lemma \ref{lem:branch_frac} that strong-branching will choose to branch on $j'$ at $N'$ with $j' \not\in I(\I, N')$.
 Thus $j'$ and $N'$ are not the same as $j$ and $N$, giving the desired contradiction.